Text output

 - "Don't worry, we still need to learn more about the situation before we can give you specific suggestions."

-- A descriptive statement used to generate output content (i.e. Prompt Mode).
+A descriptive statement used to generate output content (i.e. Prompt Word).
 At this time, it needs to be enclosed by a pair of greater than and less signs.
 It is a subject-less statement starting with a verb (generally requiring LLM to perform an action related to content output), such as:

 - "<Ask users what they need>"